 The tables below disclose the activities that include non-exchange traded contracts accounted for at fair value in accordance with ASC 820.
-Specifically, these tables disaggregate realized and unrealized changes in fair value; disaggregate estimated fair values at December 31, 2014, based on their level within the fair value hierarchy defined in ASC 820; and indicate the maturities of contracts at December 31, 2014.
-For a full discussion of our valuation methodology of contracts, see Derivative Fair Value Measurements in Note 6, Fair Value of Financial Instruments.
+Specifically, these tables disaggregate realized and unrealized changes in fair value; disaggregate estimated fair values at December 31, 2014 and March 31, 2015, based on their level within the fair value hierarchy defined in ASC 820; and indicate the maturities of contracts at March 31, 2015.
+For a full discussion of our valuation methodology of its contracts, see Derivative Fair Value Measurements in Note 6, Fair Value of Financial Instruments to our audited consolidated financial statements for the year ended December 31, 2014 and our unaudited consolidated financial statements for the three months ended March 31, 2015.

-Derivative Activity Gains/(Losses) (In m illions) Fair value of contracts as of December 31, 2013 \$ (26) Contracts realized or otherwise settled during the period 30 Contracts acquired during the period (5) Changes in fair value (75) Fair Value of Contracts as of December 31, 2014 \$ (76)

-Fair Value of Contracts as of December 31, 2014
+Derivative Activity Gains/(Losses) (In m illions) Fair value of contracts as of December 31, 2013 (26) Contracts realized or otherwise settled during the period 31 Contracts acquired during the period (21) Changes in fair value (99) Fair value of contracts as of December 31, 2014 \$ (115) Contracts realized or otherwise settled during the period 10 Changes in fair value (32) Fair Value of Contracts as of March 31, 2015 \$ (137)

-Maturity

-Greater Greater

-Than Than Greater Total Fair

-1 Year or 1 Year to 3 Years to Than Value

-Contractual Cash Obligations Less 3 Years 5 Years 5 Years Total
+] Fair Value of C Contracts as of M Iarch 31, 201 5 Maturity Greater Greater Than Than Greater 1 Year or 1 Year to 3 Years to Than Total Fair Fair value hierarchy Gains/(Losses) Less 3 Years 5 Years 5 Years Value (In millions) · · Level 2 \$ (40) \$ (53) \$ (20) \$ (24) \$ (137)

-(in millions)

-Level 2 \$ (31) \$ (29) \$ (6) \$ (10) \$ (76)